arfc/pride/README.md

 ## Instructions to Obtain the Data

 Some of the data has not yet been cleared for publication so a shared link cannot yet be provided.
-Shared links for data that is already publicly available has been provided below.
+Shared links for data that is already publicly available have been provided below.

 In order to execute the jupyter notebooks the data files should be downloaded to your computer in a folder called ``data`` such that your directories look like: